 When you’re ready, sit back down and write the next thing!

-Interested in having your script read by literary managers and an accomplished showrunner?
+Interested in having your script read by accomplished showrunners and TV development executives?
 Submit to our WeScreenplay TV Pilot Contest now!

 Shannon Corbeil is a writer, actor, and filmmaker in Los Angeles with recent appearances on SEAL Team and The Rookie.
 An Air Force veteran, her articles have been published in Business Insider, We Are The Mighty, and Military.com, and she has written and produced hundreds of digital videos with millions of views.
 You can read more about her on her website or come play on Instagram and Twitter!